 Bring a few dog treats or bones to keep your pup entertained while driving or hanging out in the car at night.

 Make sure to pack extra poop bags when heading out on a longer trip.
 These baggies by Doggie Do Good are biodegradable and Earth Friendly.
 Unlike other plastic bags, they are made of materials that break down in just 90 days.

 We hope this post has helped you prepare for your upcoming road trip!
 Here are a few other articles that you may like:

-- 12 Helpful Tips For Traveling With A Cat
+- 10 Tips & Tricks To Get Ready For Van Life With A Cat